christianebacani/christianebacani/README.md

   </a>
 </p>

 ## 📌 About Me
-\t***Aspiring Data Scientist*** with hands-on experience in data modeling and entity design from a Data Engineer internship at the Provincial Government of Bataan.
-Currently focused on strengthening my foundation in Data Science by building projects involving prediction, recommendation, classification, and clustering.
-Passionate about turning data into actionable insights and delivering real business value.
-Actively seeking opportunities to apply my skills, contribute to impactful projects, and grow as a data professional.
+&emsp;***Aspiring Data Scientist*** with hands-on experience in data modeling and entity design from a Data Engineer internship at the Provincial Government of Bataan.

+&emsp;Currently focused on strengthening my foundation in Data Science by building projects involving prediction, recommendation, classification, and clustering.

+&emsp;Passionate about turning data into actionable insights and delivering real business value.

+&emsp;Actively seeking opportunities to apply my skills, contribute to impactful projects, and grow as a data professional.

 ## 🧠 My Focus Areas